Zen4All/Zen-Cart-Ship2Pay/README.md

   changed: YOUR_ADMIN/includes/languages/YOUR_LANGUAGE/extra_definitions/ship2pay.php<br>
   added: YOUR_ADMIN/includes/languages/YOUR_LANGUAGE/extra_definitions/ship2pay.php

-* V 1.8- 2016-07-27 Zen4All/Design75
+* V 1.8- 2017-07-13 Zen4All/Design75
-  tested on: Zen Cart 1.5.x
+  tested on: Zen Cart 1.5.5, but should work on all 1.5.x distrobutions.<br>
+  Fixed bux in install.sql<br>
   Updated files to be compatible with php 7.0<br>
   Removed Polish language files, because I am not able to provide support for them.<br>
   Updated control panel file<br>
-  Added Zen Cart 1.5.5a overwrite file for "includes/classes/payment.php"
+  Added Zen Cart 1.5.5e overwrite file for "includes/classes/payment.php"

 ------------------------------------------